allytrope/variant-analysis/README.md

 ### Local

 Ideally, use the cluster configuration above.
-Otherwise, to run without producing parallel-running jobs, use: `nohup snakemake --use-conda -c2`.
-This will leave the error log inside a file in the current directory labelled `nohup.out`.
+Otherwise, to run locally, use: `nohup snakemake --use-conda -c2`.
+The integer in `-c2` means that two cores will be used.
+Most rules list the number of threads used, which can be used here.
+But unlike the cluster method above, this will need to be manually changed.
+Higher integers (as long as the system has such) will lead to faster processing.
+This command will leave the error log inside a file in the current directory labelled `nohup.out`.